What You Always Wanted to Know,

 Do only environmental studies/science majors live at the Treehouse?

+Not at all!
 Although the house does tend to attract ES majors, we have a variety of other majors as well.
-We love having members with different majors, as it ads diversity and variety to the house.
+We love having members with diverse majors, as it ads to the variety.
 This also facilitates discussion about environmental issues, as treekids who are not in the ES department might have a different perspective.
 As long as members of the house have an interest in living sustainably and being part of a community, it doesn't matter what major they are.

 How can I live in the Treehouse?